2createStudio/shuttle-export/README.md

 PHP based mysql dump library
 =========

-This is small utlity for making backups of MySQL tables.
+The library will try to take the dump file through mysqldump shell utility, and if that's not available, it will take the dump through native PHP code.

 It works with `mysqli` php extension by default, and fallbacks to old-fashined `mysql` extension whenever `mysqli` is not available.

 Features: